 Two highly trained facilitators run the sessions for the campers, with the support of a small crew team.

 A day at camp

-Fun, energy and learning underpin every day at camp with a regular day usually looking like this:
+Fun, energy and learning underpin every day at camp, as they do with any school holiday, with a regular day usually looking like this:

 7:30 a.m.
 Breakfast with the team

 8:30 a.m.
 Key or Value of the day – learn about yourself

 10:30 a.m.
 Academics – academics made fun and school made easier

 1:30 p.m.
 Afternoon Activites – dance, hiking, football, soccer, study time, art, media, music, and more

 3:30 p.m.
 Afternoon Session – continue academics and have some fun in the Main Room

 6:30 p.m.
 Real-life skills activities – communication, creative thinking, and goal-setting.